How to Find A Niche for Your Website [3 Easy Steps in 2022]

 - Find an area that has lots of topics that you could write content on that combined have lots of traffic (you don't need to find high traffic keywords per se).

 - Make sure there are profitable products already being sold.

 - Bonus: If you are interested or passionate about the niche that's ideal, but not required.

-The strategy behind this is simple: If there are newer or “weaker” sites already ranking on the first page of Google for certain keywords, that should give you confidence that you as a newer and weaker site also have a good chance of ranking on the first page of Google.
+The digital marketing strategy behind this is simple, really.
+If there are newer or “weaker” sites already ranking on the first page of Google for certain keywords, that should give you confidence that you as a newer and weaker site to also have a good chance of ranking on the first page of Google.